Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Improvements in -based Dust Polarization Prediction

-We calculate this for~$E$ modes and~$B$ modes but only show the~$E$-mode correlation ratio in \figref{fig:vel} because the~$B$-mode correlation ratio exhibits similar behavior.
+The linear polarization field described by the Stokes~$Q$ and~$U$ maps can be decomposed into~$E$-mode and~$B$-mode components \citep{Seljak_1997,Zaldarriaga:2001}.
+In \eqref{eq:corr_rat},~\textit{data}$\times$\textit{HI} can be the correlation of any combination of the~$E$-mode, $B$-mode, or intensity components of the Planck \com\ maps and the~\hip s.
+For example, in \figref{fig:vel}, we calculate \eqref{eq:corr_rat} for their~$E$-mode components.
+We do not show the~$BB$ correlation ratio because it exhibits similar behavior.
 We use the Planck 70\% sky fraction Galactic plane mask for the correlation ratio calculations in this figure.
-For the~\hip, we start with the~\hip\ of the individual velocity channel at~$v_{\rm lsr}~=~2.03$~\kms.
+We use the same multipole binning used in~\citet{BKxHI} for a direct comparison of results and because we did not find that multipoles higher than~600 provide additional insights.
+We start with the~\hip\ of the individual velocity channel at~$v_{\rm lsr}~=~2.03$~\kms.
 We pick this velocity channel because it has the highest~\hi\ intensity integrated over the unmasked sky.
 We plot the correlation ratio as a function of velocity integration range and spatial scale in \figref{fig:vel}.
-The x-axis on this figure is cumulative, i.e., moving towards higher velocities on these plots corresponds to symmetrically integrating outwards in the positive and negative directions from the starting velocity channel, adding one~\hip\ from each direction to the previous~\hip.
+The x-axis on this figure is cumulative, i.e., moving toward higher velocities on these plots corresponds to symmetrically integrating outwards in the positive and negative directions from the starting velocity channel, adding one~\hip\ from each direction to the previous~\hip.

 The correlation ratio in all multipole bins saturates and even starts decreasing as information from more channel maps is added after a certain velocity.
-We conclude from this analysis that the~\hip\ is most strongly correlated with the dust polarization in the range~$-13$~\kms~$<~v_{\rm lsr}~<~16$~\kms.
+We conclude from this analysis that the~\hip\ is most strongly correlated with the polarized dust emission in the range~$-13$~\kms~$<~v_{\rm lsr}~<~16$~\kms\ over most of the multipole bins considered.
 We find the same range for~$B$ modes as well.
 We use this cut for the rest of the analysis in this paper.
 Note that the correlation is already at the $\sim$20\%-40\% level for the~\hip\ of the individual velocity channel at~$v_{\rm lsr}~=~2.03$~\kms.